kanishka18-alt/ai-voice-emotion-chat-assistant/README.md

 Create a `.env` file in the root directory and add:
 GEMINI_API_KEY=your_api_key_here

+**Note:**
-**Note:** The API key used for this project is valid for only **3 months**.
+This project uses the **Google Gemini API**.
+The API key used during development was from the **free tier**, which is valid for **3 months**.
-If the key expires, generate a new key from the Gemini API dashboard and update the `.env` file.
+If the key expires, you will need to generate a new key.
+Depending on availability, generating a new key may require enabling billing on the Google Cloud account.

 ## Author
 Kanishka Sharma